The brain’s natural communication protocol

 A growing amount of scientific research is carried out in an open collaborative fashion known as “citizen science” or simply crowdscience.
 Crowdscience goes beyond traditionally organised research – from its firm place within universities, government laboratories and R&D departments, to massive distributed research.

 For PlatoWork, this means that we are bringing the lab to the user, instead of bringing the user to the lab.
 Together, we enhance our understanding of the brain and continually refine the neurostimulation technology and features through collective feedback.
 Hence, crowdscience involves all PlatoWork users, which collectively progresses our shared knowledge.

 Through our long-term perspectives for crowdscience, we aim at building a platform for neurostimulation users and researchers.
 In order to accelerate our understanding of neurostimulation, data will be collected, analysed and shared worldwide.
 For example, for neurostimulation technology to move beyond infancy, it is crucial to gain information on how real-world users benefit from the technology.
 And no matter how many tests we run in our lab, we still need to know how users adopt our product to their daily and professional life.

-The PlatoWork crowdscience will be performed on three levels, advancing gradually as part of the Pioneer Program:
+The PlatoWork crowdscience will be performed on three levels, advancing gradually as from our initial Pioneer Program: